What is the best food for aquarium fish?

 Types of fish food

-Before selecting the type of food we'll give our fish, we'll need to know the different species we have in our aquarium and what each one eats in its habitat.
-This way, we'll ensure we're providing the right food .
-It's also important to keep in mind that the more varied our pet's diet is, the better nutritional quality it will provide.
+Before selecting the type of food we will give our fish, we will need to know the different species we have in our aquarium and the diet each one has in its habitat.
+This way we will ensure provide adequate nutritionIt's also important to keep in mind that the more varied our pet's diet, the better nutritional quality it will provide.
 Below is a list of the most common options:

 - Dry food: This type of food is the most common, as it can be found in virtually all specialty stores.
-The most common formats are flake food, pellet food, and pellet food.
+The most common formats are flake food, granulated food, and pellet food.
 One of their advantages is that they are specifically formulated for each species, so they are highly targeted to a specific type of animal.

-- Puree: This type of food is obtained by grinding the food once the different ingredients have been mixed.
+- Porridges: This type of food is obtained by grinding the food once the different ingredients have been mixed.
 Before choosing this option, keep in mind that it will dirty and contaminate the water, so you'll need to pay special attention to cleaning and maintaining the aquarium.

 How to choose a fish tank?